Bash is a shell. Shells are computer programs that do a few different things:

 "this is the command line"

-Shells are used in two ways:
+Shells are mainly used in two ways:

 We can use the shell as a REPL to list the current directory files & directories using the ls